o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/command-line-cgf.md

   }
   ```

-For more information about the `generate-service-api-code` command, see [Generating a Game Client](/docs/userguide/gems/cloud-canvas/cgf-service-api-game-clients.md#cloud-canvas-cgf-service-api-game-clients-generating) and [Getting Started with the Cloud Gem Framework](/docs/userguide/gems/cloud-canvas/cgf-getting-started.md) For more information about Waf, see [Using the Waf Build System](/docs/userguide/waf/intro.md)\.
+For more information about the `generate-service-api-code` command, see [Generating a Game Client](/docs/userguide/gems/cloud-canvas/cgf-service-api-game-clients#cloud-canvas-cgf-service-api-game-clients-generating) and [Getting Started with the Cloud Gem Framework](/docs/userguide/gems/cloud-canvas/cgf-getting-started.md) For more information about Waf, see [Using the Waf Build System](/docs/userguide/waf/intro.md)\.

-### open\-cloud\-gem\-portal, open\-portal, cloud\-gem\-portal<a name="cloud-canvas-command-line-cgf-open-cloud-gem-portal"></a>
+### open\-cloud\-gem\-portal, open\-portal, cloud\-gem\-portal {#cloud-canvas-command-line-cgf-open-cloud-gem-portal}

 Generate a presigned URL and open the Cloud Gem Portal in the default browser using the presigned URL\.